Factor IX: Domain architecture

 The N-terminal EGF domain has been shown to at least in part be responsible for binding tissue factor.
 Wilkinson et al. conclude that residues 88 to 109 of the second EGF domain mediate binding to platelets and assembly of the factor X activating complex.

 The structures of all four domains have been solved.
 A structure of the two EGF domains and the trypsin-like domain was determined for the pig protein.
 The structure of the Gla domain, which is responsible for Ca(II)-dependent phospholipid binding, was also determined by NMR.

 Several structures of 'super active' mutants have been solved, which reveal the nature of factor IX activation by other proteins in the clotting cascade.

 Genetics

 In human, the F9 gene is located on the X chromosome at position q27.1.

 Because the gene for factor IX is located on the X chromosome (Xq27.1-q27.2), loss-of-function mutations thereof are X-linked recessive: males experience the disease phenotype much more frequently than females.
 At least 534 disease-causing mutations in this gene have been discovered.
 The F9 gene was first cloned in 1982 by Kotoku Kurachi and Earl Davie.

 Polly, a transgenic cloned Poll Dorset sheep carrying the gene for factor IX, was produced by Dr Ian Wilmut at the Roslin Institute in 1997.

 Role in disease

-Deficiency of factor IX causes Christmas disease (hemophilia B).
-Over 3000 variants of factor IX have been described, affecting 73% of the 461 residues; some cause no symptoms, but many lead to a significant bleeding disorder.
-The original Christmas disease mutation was identified by sequencing of Christmas' DNA, revealing a mutation which changed a cysteine to a serine.

-Recombinant factor IX is used to treat Christmas disease.
-Formulations include:
+Deficiency of factor IX causes the blood clotting disorder haemophilia B. Named after Stephen Christmas (the first documented patient), it is also known as Christmas disease.